PaddlePaddle/PaddleX/docs/pipeline_usage/tutorials/cv_pipelines/image_anomaly_detection.en.md

     batch_size: 1
 ```

 Subsequently, refer to the command line method or Python script method in [2.
-Quick Start]() to load the modified production line configuration file.
+Quick Start]() to load the modified pipeline configuration file.

 ##  5. Multi-Hardware Support
 PaddleX supports a variety of mainstream hardware devices such as NVIDIA GPU, Kunlunxin XPU, Ascend NPU, and Cambricon MLU. <b>Simply modify the `--device`</b> parameter to achieve seamless switching between different hardware.

-For example, if you are using Ascend NPU for image anomaly detection production line inference, the Python command used is:
+For example, if you are using Ascend NPU for image anomaly detection pipeline inference, the Python command used is:

 ```bash
 paddlex --pipeline anomaly_detection --input uad_grid.png --device npu:0